“That Explains Everything!” Discovering My ADHD in Adulthood

 When I told my sister, Melissa, about the test results and the symptoms of ADHD, her first remark was, “That explains everything.”
 Having grown up with me, Mel could provide insight and anecdotes from our childhood, both of which are integral to a diagnosis.

-Kenny Handelman, a child psychiatrist and an adjunct professor of psychiatry at the University of Western Ontario in London, calls the observational abilities of adults with ADHD a paradox.
+Kenny Handelman, a child psychiatrist and an adjunct professor of psychiatry at the University of Western Ontario, calls the observational abilities of adults with ADHD a paradox.

 While we’re inattentive to some social cues, droning on while the listener checks her watch and mutters, “Gotta go…,” we can also use our constant scanning ability to gather cues that others don’t get, coming up with intuitive insights and responses.
 The problem is, sometimes we can’t stop ourselves from blurting out our thoughts.

-When I started public school, ADHD wasn’t even a glint in a child psychiatrist’s eye.
+When I started public school, not all teachers or child psychiatrists understood ADHD.
 Kids like me were out-of-control demon spawn, creating mayhem in class, community, and home.
 After professionals began to recognize ADHD, about 25 years ago, it was mostly boys who were diagnosed.

 Living the ADHD Life